Last Updated on December 11, 2023

 9 – Try the aboriginal food

-Usually made of wild boar or dear and a range of plants you’ve never heard about, the Taiwanese aboriginal food is usually really tasty and different from the more classical Taiwanese food.
+Among the many things to do in Taitung, trying the aboriginal food is a must!
+Usually made of wild boar or dear and a range of plants you’ve never heard about, the food in Taitung is usually really tasty and different from the more classical Taiwanese food.
 If you want to try the aboriginal cuisine head for Mi Ba Nai in Taitung city or Luolei restaurant which also offers traditional music performances.

 10 – Paragliding in Luye

-Luye is a cute little town, the road to get there is just beautiful.
+Luye Township is a cute little town, the road to get there is just beautiful.
 There are several activities to do there such as trekking and biking, and you can also do paragliding or arrange for a hot air balloon ride (only during summer).
-The views are phenomenal, this part of Taiwan definitively is the most beautiful one.
+The views are phenomenal and offer stunning scenery, this part of Taiwan definitively is the most beautiful one.
+Going on a hot air balloon ride over the area is one of the best things to in Taitung.

 Prices start at NTD 1800 for paragliding.

-11 – Enjoy Taitung lush nature in Zhiben Hot Springs and National Forest Recreational Area
+11 – Enjoy Taitung’s lush nature in Zhiben Hot Springs and National Forest Recreational Area

 Zhiben is also a nice place for trekking.
 The National Forest area has several treks you can choose from.
 From shorter to longer trails, some are harder than others.
 I recommend taking the one with all the stairs, tiring but you’ll be rewarded with an amazing view.
 The park is pleasant, with a lot of shadowy parts so, even during summer, it’s a nice place to go for a walk.